Tanmay1798/Python_Practice/README.md

 # STATEMENT

-Instructions that you write in your code and that a python interpreter can execute are called "Statement". eg.   a = 10
+Instructions that you write in your code and that a python interpreter can execute are called "Statement".
+In Python, the end of a statement is marked by a newline character.
+But we can make a statement extend over multiple lines with the line continuation character (). eg.   a = 10
       print(a)